Pete Feenstra chatted to Kevin Brown for his show on Get Ready to ROCK! Radio, 6 December 2020.

 Kevin Brown’s ‘Strings and A Dream’ is a reminder that somewhere in between the avalanche of PR led American blues bands, there is still room for a major home-grown blues into Americana talent and a quality album that hold its own against most current releases.

-Kevin Brown is real blues man who is equally good when he broadens his scope into Americana on a quality album that holds its own against most current releases.
+Kevin Brown is real blues man who is equally good when he broadens his scope into Americana on songs full of substance and delivered with the perfect balance of emotion and polish.

 Indeed, Brown has always been a consistent barometer of quality music for many more years than he probably cares to remember.
 He’s flitted in and out of the roots rock market for nigh on 40 years, since being “discovered by Joe Boyd and subsequently Mark Knopfler.